 The rules require all drivers of placarded vehicles to learn how to safely load and transport hazardous products.
 They must have a commercial driver license with the hazardous materials endorsement.
 To get the required endorsement, you must pass a written test on material found in Section 9 of this manual.
 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
-A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.
+A tank endorsement is required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank rated at 119 gallons or more; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.
+A tank endorsement is also required for Class C vehicles when the vehicle is used to transport hazardous material in a liquid or gas form in the above described rated tanks.